 - Leave some space and type “To” and after some space type in the name of the recipient.
 State their address as well.

-- Leave some space and start off by “Dear …”
+- Leave some space and start off with “Dear …”

 - After some space starts by offering your sincerest apologies.
 Give your reasons briefly and apologize for the inconvenience.
 You can state that you were trying to contact them via phone, but also say you know it is your fault for missing the interview.